Odense Town Hall

 The Town Hall today

 The Town Hall, as it stands today, has an added extension designed by the architect, B. Helweg-Møller, in 1937.

 In 1942, the tower behind the main entrance was torn down.
 After that, the reconstruction work stood still for several years.
-It was not until 1955 that the new Town Hall was dedicated.
-The dedication took place on April 2, the 150th anniversary of the birth of Hans Christian Andersen.
+It was not until 1955 that the new Town Hall was inaugurated.
+The inauguration took place on 2 April, the 150th anniversary of the birth of Hans Christian Andersen.

 |02/01/2018 - 31/12/2018||Thursday||09:00 - 17:30|